saptarshibasu/azure-study/README.md

   * the connection is encrypted over the internet
   * Users use the native VPN clients on Windows and Mac devices for P2S
   * The Aggregate Throughput Benchmark for a VPN Gateway is S2S + P2S combined.
 If you have a lot of P2S connections, it can negatively impact a S2S connection due to throughput limitations
-  * The Aggregate Throughput Benchmark is not a guaranteed throughput due to Internet traffic conditions and your application behaviors
+  * The Aggregate Throughput (upto 100 Mbps) Benchmark is not a guaranteed throughput due to Internet traffic conditions and your application behaviors
 * P2S Possible protocols:
   * **OpenVPN® Protocol**, an SSL/TLS based VPN protocol.
 OpenVPN can be used to connect from Android, iOS (versions 11.0 and above), Windows, Linux and Mac devices (OSX versions 10.13 and above)
   * **Secure Socket Tunneling Protocol (SSTP)**, a Microsoft proprietary TLS-based VPN protocol.
 Azure supports all versions of Windows that have SSTP (Windows 7 and later)